+65 6659 8878Same-Day Quote

 Amprobe vs Fluke Multimeter: The Short Answer

-If you're deciding between an Amprobe multimeter in Singapore and a Fluke Industrial multimeter, here's the honest framing: this isn't a quality contest — both are owned by Fortive Corporation and both are professional-grade, independently certified instruments.
-The real question is which application tier you need.
-Amprobe delivers strong accuracy and CAT III safety certification at a more accessible price; Fluke Industrial adds higher CAT ratings, tighter accuracy, and advanced diagnostics for environments that actually require them.
-Unitest stocks both — see the Amprobe range and Fluke Industrial range — so this comparison is about matching you to the right one, not upselling.
+If you're deciding between an Amprobe multimeter in Singapore and a Fluke Industrial multimeter, here's the honest framing: this isn't a quality contest.
+Both are owned by Fortive Corporation and both are professional-grade, independently certified instruments.
+The real question is which application tier you need: Amprobe delivers strong accuracy and CAT III safety certification at a more accessible price; Fluke Industrial adds higher CAT ratings, tighter accuracy, and advanced diagnostics for environments that actually require them.
+Unitest stocks both, see the Amprobe range and Fluke Industrial range.

 Fortive positions its brands deliberately.
-Fluke Industrial sits at the premium professional tier: the meter you reach for in a data centre, a petrochemical plant, or a precision calibration lab.
-Amprobe sits at the professional mid-market tier: built to the same rigorous safety testing standards, but optimised for value in applications that don't need Fluke's outer limits of performance.
-Comparing them spec-for-spec at the top end will always favour Fluke — because that's the segment Fluke is built for.
-The more useful comparison is: for your specific work, which one actually matters?
+Fluke Industrial sits at the premium tier, the meter for a data centre, petrochemical plant, or precision calibration lab.
+Amprobe sits at the mid-market tier, built to the same rigorous safety standards but optimised for value where Fluke's outer limits aren't needed.
+Comparing spec-for-spec at the top end always favours Fluke, that's the segment it's built for.
+The more useful question: for your specific work, which one actually matters?

 Accuracy: How Much Precision Do You Actually Need?

 Fluke Industrial's flagship multimeters (like the 87V series) achieve basic DC accuracy in the 0.05% range.
-Amprobe's professional multimeters typically sit around 0.5–1% basic accuracy.
-That sounds like a big gap — but consider what it means in practice.
+Amprobe's professional multimeters typically sit around 0.5–1%.
+That sounds like a big gap, but consider what it means in practice.

 Key Stat

 On a 230V circuit, a 0.5% accuracy meter has a maximum error of roughly 1.15V.
-For virtually all troubleshooting, commissioning verification, and maintenance work, that margin is functionally invisible — you're checking for the presence of correct voltage, not certifying it to a metrology standard.
+For virtually all troubleshooting, commissioning verification, and maintenance work, that margin is functionally invisible: you're checking for correct voltage, not certifying it to a metrology standard.

-The accuracy gap only matters in specific scenarios: precision load balancing across three phases, calibration lab reference work, or documenting measurements for a formal commissioning report with tight tolerance requirements.
-If that's not your daily work, Amprobe's accuracy is functionally equivalent for practical purposes.
+The accuracy gap only matters in specific scenarios: precision load balancing across three phases, calibration lab reference work, or formal commissioning reports with tight tolerance requirements.
+If that's not your daily work, Amprobe's accuracy is functionally equivalent.

 Both brands offer CAT III 600V rated multimeters suitable for most Singapore fixed-installation work.
-Fluke Industrial extends further into CAT III 1000V and CAT IV territory on premium models — relevant if you're working at or near the main service entrance of a building, or in high fault-energy industrial switchrooms.
-Amprobe's professional range covers CAT III 600V and, on some models, CAT IV 600V, which is sufficient for the large majority of residential and commercial electrical contractor work in Singapore.
+Fluke Industrial extends further into CAT III 1000V and CAT IV territory on premium models, relevant near a building's main service entrance or in high fault-energy industrial switchrooms.
+Amprobe's professional range covers CAT III 600V and, on some models, CAT IV 600V, sufficient for most residential and commercial electrical contractor work in Singapore.

-If none of these apply to your typical work, a CAT III 600V rated Amprobe is not a compromise — it's the right-sized tool.
+If none apply to your typical work, a CAT III 600V Amprobe isn't a compromise, it's the right-sized tool.

 Features: Where Fluke Pulls Ahead